WouterDurnez/fence/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to Fence

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Fence!
 We welcome contributions from everyone.
 Below are some guidelines to help you get started.

 ## Table of Contents